notjamesw/flappybird/README.md

 Contributors: notjamesw

+Version 1.2 (file searching method adjusted to allow for .exe file)

-Version 1.1 (fixed bug where new game starts at the same speed as old game)
+~~Version 1.1 (fixed bug where new game starts at the same speed as old game)~~

 ~~Version 1.0 (first complete version, includes a trained AI)~~

 ==Description==